TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 than the cputime heatmap, then queries are blocked off-CPU for some reason, which can include waiting on file system I/O (including disk I/O), locks, and for their turn on-CPU.

+There are other command types which a client may request that are not visible in this metric, including the execution of prepared statements.
+The MySQL commands metric covers all command types, including queries.

+### MySQL: commands

+**Name:** mysql.commands.
+**Raw metric:** number of database commands.
+**Decompositions:** hostname, zonename, pid, execname, psargs, command, user, client, latency (heatmap), cputime (heatmap).
+**Visibility:** operators and end users.

+This shows commands that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the command type, user name and client hostname.
+The "latency" and "cputime" heatmaps provide detailed performance data, and can be compared in the same way as with the queries metric, described earlier.

+A query is one of the command types; others include preparing and executing statements.
+Because of this, this command metric has a more complete view of database requests than the queries metric.
+The commands themselves are presented as their numeric values.
+The "Command Probes" section of the MySQL 5.5+ Reference Manual lists commands and their descriptions.
+Common command types include:

+* 1: close connection
+* 3: execute a query
+* 22: prepare a statement
+* 23: execute a prepared statement

 ### MySQL: filesort